 The Heart and Soul of Southwest Cooking

 So just what makes a food Mexican food, and does it really have anything to do with Mexico?

-Mexican Cuisine: The Real Deal
+Mexican Cuisine: The Real Deal:

 True Mexican food can be found in all 31 Mexican states and the federal district.
 It can also be found in various places around the world where connoisseurs and cooks alike have made Mexican food one of the passions.
 Just like the regional variances of the United States, foods in Mexico also vary from one area to another.
 This is just a general overview.

 Various cultures have added to the foods of Mexico over the years.
 Originally, it was mainly the Aztec and Mayan Civilizations with their fruits, vegetables and occasional meats.
 In the 1400’s Spanish Conquistadors brought rice and flour that changed the way breads were made, which were originally made from corn.

 Some of the most common ingredients in true Mexican cooking consist of: